irenejiazhou/Data-Engineering-Projects/COVID_ETL_Project/README.md

   - AWS provides a public data lake with 39 raw tables sourced from 10+ contributors.
   - The data is formatted as <b>JSON</b> and <b>CSV</b> files.
   - Primary entities in this dataset
-    - Demographics: Country, State, County
+    - Demographics: State, City, County
     - Time Unit: Date, Week, Month, Year
     - Vaccination
     - Hospital & Hospital Bed